Cameron Salkeld

 Cameron John Salkeld (born 6 December 1998) is an English professional footballer who plays as a midfielder for club Spennymoor Town FC.

 He began his football career as a youngster with Carlisle United, and made his senior debut in 2016 in the EFL Trophy.
 After loan spells with Whitby Town and Annan Athletic, he spent the 2018–19 season with Gateshead before joining Scottish Championship club Greenock Morton.
 Two years later he signed for divisional rivals Ayr United, but an ACL injury was to keep him out of football for more than a year.
 He made a comeback with Clyde, and returned to English football with Darlington in 2023.
-In May 2025, Cameron signed for Spennymoor Town FC from Darlington for the 2025/26 season.
+In May 2025, Salkeld signed for Spennymoor Town FC from Darlington for the 2025/26 season.